 This is not merely abstaining from evil but actively doing good.
 When the religious leaders came to John the Baptist to be baptized by him he said to them, “You brood of vipers!
 Who warned you to flee from the wrath to come?
 Produce fruit in keeping with repentance” (Mathew 3:7-8).

 In most churches today a preacher who spoke like John would be shown the back door of the church.
 Just as genuine faith produces works, so, genuine repentance also produces works.
 Repentance, faith and works are all connected.
 We are saved by repenting and believing in Him who shed His blood for us and if we are genuinely saved then we will have works!

-Paul was not into “binding and loosing territorial spirits” as such but he was into preaching the gospel!
+Paul was not into “binding and loosing territorial spirits” as such but he was into preaching the gospel of the kingdom!
 He knew that the preaching of the gospel was, “the power of God for salvation to everyone who believes.”

 6. Repentance is revealed by baptism.

 “Repent and be baptized, every one of you, in the name of Jesus Christ so that your sins may be forgiven.
 And you will receive the gift of the Holy Spirit” (Acts 2:38).
 “And so John came, baptizing in the desert region and preaching a baptism of repentance for the forgiveness of sins” (Mark 1:4).